stonecharioteer/blog/resume/resume.rst

 **Lead Software Developer** | **Bangalore** - **Remote** | Started: **JULY 2021**

+* Conceptualized and developed the data-engineering toolkit - a multi-faceted CLI that facilitates the movement of data across data stores, and opens up our data layers for quality and consistency-related metrics.
+* Designed the alerting system for all our services.
 * Designed and wrote the data quality service using Rust - this application goes through the data of various blockchains to identify missing or newer data.
 * Designed and wrote a websocket client to ingest blockchain data from various websocket implementions of chains using Rust.
 * Overhauled Apache Airflow DAGs for modularity.